CU-Assignments/Assignment1_ADBMS/README.md

 # Assignment1_ADBMS
-Complete all the questions and make sure to upload the screenshots of the output/result set.
+Complete any five questions from all the topics and make sure to upload the screenshots of the output/result set.
 In case of any doubt feel free to contact.

 Student Table: